LingUaan/LingSieve/README.md

 Binary
 ======
-The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.<br/>
-It has been compiled with Microsoft Visual Studio Community 2017 and NVIDIA CUDA Toolkit V9.0 for V2.1 and V9.2 for V2.2.
+The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.
+It has been compiled with Microsoft Visual Studio Community 2017 and NVIDIA CUDA Toolkit V9.0 for V2.1 and V9.2 for V2.2.<br/>
+MD5 V2.1 - 294001B4092856F5C09A7DCBB907B340<br/>
+MD% V2.2 - 4EFCB3C000C2C6ACCE0A8C27C68E274F

 Usage